 The automotive industry is one of the most complex and challenging in the world.
 Supply chain management is extraordinarily difficult, given the fast pace, high volume of parts being produced and the just-in-time nature of manufacturing.
 Statistical process control is critical when billions of parts are being produced, and tolerances have to be tight -- a 1 in a million failure means hundreds of real-world product failures.
 And none of that accounts for the complications of operating in a global business environment.

 OEMs work with thousands of suppliers around the world, so their hierarchy has to be incredibly detailed and interdependent.
 With so many moving parts – from huge internal teams and deep supply chains to the components in the vehicles themselves – precise and clear communication is needed to succeed.
-GD&T is the de facto industry standard for, and you need to use it to meet the TS 16949 quality management system standard and pass your audits.
+Geometric Dimensioning and Tolerancing is the de facto industry standard for, and you need to use it to meet the TS 16949 quality management system standard and pass your audits.

 Not only that, having a universal standard for communication mitigates many of the challenges endemic to the industry, like dual sourcing components from different suppliers and dealing with staff turnover.
 When everyone has a consistent understanding of the drawings, you can prevent many disputes and deal with those that do occur much more quickly.

 And GD&T ensures that the designs being used have the right tolerances in the right places so that components are made to meet NVH (noise, vibration, harshness) requirements and are inspected properly.
 You’re dealing with heavy, detailed machined components and complex assemblies, so fit is critical to connect the various systems coming from different suppliers.